btc-vision/opnet-unit-test/README.md

 This example provides a foundation for implementing and testing smart contracts within your OP_NET environment.
 Adjust and extend the example as needed to fit your project's requirements.

+### Learn more

+For documentation about the Blockchain object, please read the [Blockchain README](src/blockchain/README.md).

 ## Contributing

 Contributions are welcome!
 To contribute: